 - Please do not write to multiple channels in the Slack community, rather collect all of the information in a single GitHub issue, which makes it also much easier to follow up on your proposal

 Sometimes, especially when adding new features to a pipeline, the dependencies change as well.
-In such cases, you might want to have an updated Docker Container available before submitting a pull request, in order to have the TravisCI tests run through when testing your updated code.
+In such cases, you might want to have an updated Docker Container available before submitting a pull request, in order to have the GitHub Actions tests run through when testing your updated code.
 To achieve that, please follow these steps:

 - Add only the newly required dependencies to the

 - List this new dependency as something new in the

 - Create a Pull Request including only these two changes against the